There’s a whole lot to like about Planet Fitness.

 What you won’t find is much in the way of weightlifting equipment.

-No barbells, Olympic weights, or free squat racks.
+There are typically no barbells, Olympic weights, or free squat racks at Planet Fitness.

 Most Planet Fitness locations don’t even allow deadlifting, or even some other heavy compound movements like overhead press (yes, really).

-Planet Fitness has dumbbells, but they often only go up to about 50 pounds or so (though each location is different).
+Planet Fitness has dumbbells, but they often only go up to about 50 pounds or so (though each location is different), and Planet Fitness usually has Smith Machines, which can work for strength training in a pinch but aren’t recommended by many trainers.

 Black Card benefits & amenities